Amritsar Itinerary: 48-Hour Guide Timed to the Hour

 Jallianwala Bagh (45 minutes to 1 hour)

-Five minutes on foot from the Golden Temple.
+Jallianwala Bagh is five minutes on foot from the Golden Temple.
 You enter through the Shaheed passage: a narrow brick corridor, barely a metre wide, virtually the only exit on April 13, 1919, when Brigadier General Reginald Dyer ordered his troops to fire on an unarmed gathering of tens of thousands who had assembled for Baisakhi.
 The bullet marks are still on the walls.
 The well into which people jumped to escape is still there, covered with a grille, a plaque explaining what happened and how many bodies were found at the bottom.

 The official British count was 379 dead.
 The actual number is believed to have been over a thousand.